-- 23.1 The value of the Scheme Property of the Company shall be the value of its assets less the value of its liabilities determined in accordance with the following provisions. - 23.2 All the Scheme Property (including receivables) of the Company is to be included, subject to the following provisions. - 23.3 Scheme Property which is not cash (or other assets dealt with in Section 23.4) or a contingent liability transaction shall be valued as follows: - 23.3.1 units or shares in a collective investment scheme: - 23.3.1.1 if a single price for buying and selling units is quoted, at the most recent such price; or - 23.3.1.2 if separate buying or selling prices are quoted, at the average of the two prices provided the buying price has been reduced by any preliminary charge included therein and the selling price has been increased by any exit or redemption charge attributable thereto; or - 23.3.1.3 if no price or no recent price exists, at a price which in the opinion of the ACD is fair and reasonable; - 23.3.2 any other transferable security: - 23.3.2.1 if a single price for buying and selling the security is quoted, at that price; or - 23.3.2.2 if separate buying and selling prices are quoted, the average of those two prices; or - 23.3.2.3 if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no price exists, at a value which in the opinion of the ACD reflects a fair and reasonable price for that investment;
+- 23.1 The value of the Scheme Property of the Company shall be the value of its assets less the value of its liabilities determined in accordance with the following provisions. - 23.2 All the Scheme Property (including receivables) of the Company is to be included, subject to the following provisions. - 23.3 Scheme Property which is not cash (or other assets dealt with in Section 23.4) or a contingent liability transaction shall be valued as follows: - 23.3.1 units or shares in a collective investment scheme:

+if a single price for buying and selling units or shares is quoted, at the most recent such price; or if separate buying or selling prices are quoted, at the average of the two prices provided the buying price has been reduced by any preliminary charge included therein and the selling price has been increased by any exit or redemption charge attributable thereto; or if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no recent price exists, at a price which in the opinion of the ACD is fair and reasonable;

+23.3.2 any other transferable security:

+if a single price for buying and selling the security is quoted, at that price; or if separate buying and selling prices are quoted, the average of those two prices; or if, in the opinion of the ACD, the price obtained is unreliable or no recent traded price is available or if no price exists, at a value which in the opinion of the ACD reflects a fair and reasonable price for that investment;